Notice – This

 He says, “There is neither Jew nor Greek, there is neither slave nor free man, there is neither male nor female; for you are all one in Christ Jesus.
 And if you belong to Christ, then you are Abraham's descendants, heirs according to promise.”

-He gave Abraham’s earthly descendants that earthly circumcision requirement as a sign and a copy of His true circumcision requirements.
+Circumcision of the flesh for Abraham and his earthly descendants was a sign of true circumcision of the flesh that God requires.
 God’s true circumcision requirement is spiritual circumcision of our earthly flesh through a circumcised heart.

-We become born again sons of God in His image and have become Abraham’s descendants “with a circumcision made without hands, in the removal of the body of the flesh by the circumcision of Christ; having been buried with Him in baptism, in which you were also raised up with Him through faith in the working of God, who raised Him from the dead.”
+We must keep God’s everlasting covenant and be circumcised, “with a circumcision made without hands, in the removal of the body of the flesh by the circumcision of Christ; having been buried with Him in baptism, in which you were also raised up with Him through faith in the working of God, who raised Him from the dead.”
 (Colossians 2:11-12)

-We have become born again children of God by faith in Christ but we must continue to carry our cross and follow Jesus (Wholeheartedly) through our spiritual wilderness if we are to receive our land.
-We must be in Him and He must be in us for us to become heirs to the kingdom of heaven but if we are not following Jesus and seeking that land we will have become lost in the wilderness.
+If we have met God’s everlasting covenant requirement of circumcision of the flesh we have become born again children of God by faith in Christ but we must continue to carry our cross and wholeheartedly follow Jesus through our spiritual wilderness if we are to receive our land.

 Jesus is telling us to not be like the fathers who provoked Him and were struck down in their wilderness.
 Jesus is telling us the story and we need to believe Jesus because it is those who believe in Jesus who, "shall not perish, but have eternal life".

-would have been pleased with any elder or leader who would tell his people that
+pleased with any elder or leader who would tell his people that they

-they could go around the sea without having to go through it and still be
+could go around the sea without having to go through it and still be brought

 We should listen to our teachers and preachers but we must be careful to hear Jesus.
-We should listen to our teachers but we must be sure to check out what they say with the scriptures.
+We must be sure to check out what they say with the scriptures.
 We are truly saved by faith in Jesus and, therefore, we must believe that He means what He says.
-We need to hear Jesus explain His parable to His disciples.

 We must be careful what we tell others.
 We must tell others what Jesus told us to tell them because those who teach others will be judged more closely than others (James 3:1).
 We must not change His message because it was a difficult task for Jesus to stretch out His hands on the cross to provide that pathway for us to pass through the sea.